minio/docs/source/administration/console/managing-objects.rst

    :local:
    :depth: 2

-You can use the MinIO Console to perform several of the bucket and object management and interaction functions available in MinIO.
+You can use the MinIO Console to perform several of the bucket and object interaction functions available in MinIO.
 Depending on the permissions and IAM policies for the authenticated user, you can:

 - :ref:`Browse, upload, revert, manage, and interact with objects <minio-console-object-browser>`.